 - Noticeable salt and mineral buildup on the plant or planter

-Plants typically need to be repotted every 12 to 18 months, but some slow growers (succulents, which tend to have smaller root systems than most common tropical houseplants, are a great example) can call the same pot home for years.
+Knowing when to repot a plant is important and plants typically need to be repotted every 12 to 18 months, but some slow growers (succulents, which tend to have smaller root systems than most common tropical houseplants, are a great example) can call the same pot home for years.

 Early spring, before the start of the growth season, is generally the best time to repot your houseplants.

 10 Simple Steps to Repot: